 All of mankind shared in Adam’s sin of disobedience toward God and is, therefore, under the penalty of that sin and totally helpless in dire need of God’s help (grace).

 The God of the universe in His amazing love and grace has chosen, in His sovereignty, to redeem people bound in sin by the power of the Holy Spirit through the life, death and resurrection of His Son, Jesus Christ.
 A person is made righteous before God by trusting in Christ alone in payment for their sin on the cross.
 All who have been made righteous before God will spend eternity with Him.
 However, any person who has not been made righteous by trusting in Christ’s payment for sin on his or her behalf will be separated from God in punishment forever.

 God desires that his followers love Him with all their heart, mind, soul and strength and that they would seek to love others as they would themselves.
 This means that God calls us to embrace a lifestyle of dependency on Him in allowing His Spirit to control us in all areas of living in order to fulfill His heart.

-It is important to recognize and model the priorities that God’s Word places in baptism and taking Communion.
-Therefore, we hold to the practice of water baptism and regular observing Communion.
+It is important to recognize and model the priorities that God’s Word places on baptism and taking the Lord’s Supper.
+Therefore, we hold to the practice of water baptism and the regular observation of the Lord’s Supper.
 We do not believe that either of these practices are prerequisites for salvation, but that they serve as a demonstration of our living trust and hope that rests in Christ.